 Why It’s Important to Customize the Layout of Your Forms

 Form layout and form looks have a large effect on form usability and conversion rates.

-For example, data from a Google eye-tracking study suggests that even small changes like using a left-aligned top label can lead to faster form completion times and an easier experience for visitors as they navigate input fields (as measured by fewer eye movements).
+For example, data from a Google eye-tracking study suggests that even small changes like using a left-aligned top label or well-deployed dropdowns can lead to faster form completion times and an easier experience for visitors as they navigate input fields (as measured by fewer eye movements).